AbbieNgXinYi/Istor-a/README.md

 * Check that there is power running for all equipment that requires power.
 * Make sure that all cables are plugged in properly.
 * If HDMI Extenders or USB Extenders are used, make sure that the **Link** is lighted to the supposed colour.
+* Do ensure that the cable connection for HDMI Extenders or USB Extenders are not lose if the equipment are being used.
 * For the audio speakers, make sure that both inputs from the amplifier have GND.

 ### Operational: